timoxley/hash_file/README.md

 [![build status](https://secure.travis-ci.org/timoxley/hash_file.png)](http://travis-ci.org/timoxley/hash_file)
-Hash File: A simple utility for getting the hash of a file
+Hash File: A simple utility for getting the hash of a file or Buffer
 ============================================

-This module is a super simple utility for getting the hash of a file
+This module is a super simple utility for getting the hash of a file or Buffer

 ### Supported Hash Types